 Natalia Chumak is ranked in Chambers and Partners for her work in the field of international arbitration.
-Natalia is also recommended in The Legal 500 UK 2019 for international arbitration.
+Natalia has also been recommended in The Legal 500 UK Guide for international arbitration.

 Daniel Spendlove has extensive experience acting for clients in arbitral proceedings, particularly in disputes relating to the oil and gas, mining and natural resources sectors.

 Neil Newing has extensive experience as counsel in both international commercial arbitration and investment treaty arbitration.
-Neil is recognised in The Legal 500 UK 2019 as a key contact for public international law, and is co-author of the leading international arbitration textbook, “International Arbitration: A Practical Guide”.
+Neil has been recognised in The Legal 500 UK Guide as a key contact for international arbitration and public international law, and is co-author of the leading international arbitration textbook, “International Arbitration: A Practical Guide”.

 International Arbitration Team

-Daniel has been highly ranked in The Legal 500 UK Guide for his expertise in banking litigation, commercial litigation and professional negligence.
-The Guide describes him as “very smart, client focused and details-oriented” and a “highly rated litigator”.
-He receives praise for being “a strategic thinker” who “brings real energy to cases”.
+The Legal 500 UK Guide describes Daniel as “an exceptionally committed, exceptionally hard working lawyer, with a careful and thorough approach to issues” and “a really effective litigator“.
+He has also been described as “very smart, client focused and details-oriented” and “excellent, with great attention to detail, wide experience and excellent client care’“.
+He has also been praised as “highly professional”, and “a strategic thinker” who “brings real energy to cases”.
+He is highly ranked across the Commercial Litigation, International Arbitration and Professional Negligence categories.
 He was recently described, by Commercial Dispute Resolution magazine, as “one of a new breed of independent and forceful commercial litigation partners”.

-Josh is recognised as a ‘Recommended Lawyer’ in The Legal 500 UK 2020 for his international arbitration expertise, and is praised for being “an excellent lawyer, who is hardworking and has a clear vision.”
+Josh is recognised as a ‘Recommended Lawyer’ in The Legal 500 UK 2021 for his international arbitration expertise, and the Guide notes that he is “an expert in security, asset tracing and enforcement actions involving multiple jurisdictions”.
 He is also ranked in Chambers Global as a ‘Foreign Expert Based in UK’ for his Chinese dispute resolution, arbitration expertise, and as a ‘Foreign Expert for China’ for UK dispute resolution.

 International Arbitration Experience